protocol/research-website/content/posts/RNL-review/index.md

 #### Gossipsub v1.1

 Gossipsub is one of the many libp2p PubSub routers used to disseminate IPNS records, enable real-time distributed applications, and much more.
-Because GossipSub was adoptied as a messaging layer by Filecoin and Ethereum 2 due to its functionality and fast performance on permissionless networks, we found it necessary to invest additional effort to protect it against sybil attacks and malicious behavior in general.
+Because GossipSub was adopted as a messaging layer by Filecoin and Ethereum 2 due to its functionality and fast performance on permissionless networks, we found it necessary to invest additional effort to protect it against sybil attacks and malicious behavior in general.

 Together with the libp2p team, we embarked on a mission to harden the protocol's behavior.
 The outcome is a hardened version of the Gossipsub protocol that integrates several mitigation strategies *at the protocol level*.
 The results are quite impressive, especially if we consider that the enormous amount of research in the area of pubsub has generally outsourced security considerations to higher levels of the stack (i.e. the application layer), instead of integrating them at the protocol level.

 Learn more about:

-- The features of Gossipsub-v1.1 in this [blogpost](/blog/2020/gossipsub-an-attack-resilient-messaging-layer-protocol-for-public-blockchains) and this [paper](/publications/gossipsub-attack-resilient-message-propagation-in-the-filecoin-and-eth2.0-networks/)
+- The features of Gossipsub v1.1 in this [blogpost](/blog/2020/gossipsub-an-attack-resilient-messaging-layer-protocol-for-public-blockchains) and this [paper](/publications/gossipsub-attack-resilient-message-propagation-in-the-filecoin-and-eth2.0-networks/)

 - The protocol's exhaustive testing with dozens of test scenarios and hundreds of experimental runs on our Testground-based AWS VM-testbed in this [Performance Evaluation Report](/publications/gossipsub-v1.1-evaluation-report/).